gempe/jobs/README.md

 Welcome dear developer!

-On this repo you find all technology related open oportunities at Gempe.
+On this repo you find all technology related open oportunities at Gempe Team.
 They are listed as issues at https://github.com/gempe/jobs/issues.

 You can apply for any that you have been interested and sending an e-mail for contato@gempe.com.br with the issue title as subject.